BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 File::make('Photo')->disk('public')->deletable(false)
 ```

-So now the field will do not be deletable anymore.
+Now, the field will not be deletable anymore.

 ### Customizing File Storage